thecartercenter/nemo-docs/content/getstarted/getstarted.rst

 Form responses can be submitted in three different ways:

 - On the :doc:`../submitonline/submitonline`.
-- Using the mobile application with :doc:`../submittablet/submittablet`.
+- Using :doc:`../submittablet/submittablet` on an Android device.
 - Via :doc:`../submitsms/submitsms`.